RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

   * **set_status_level** - a request to set the reporting level for rosbridge status messages
   * **status** - a status message

-Authentication:
-  * **auth** - a set of authentication credentials to authenticate a client connection

 ROS operations: